-All out-of-the-box mapping files for Population can be found by navigating to Data Flow Management > Adapter Management > ServiceManagerEnhancedAdapter9- x/mappings/population/Adapter ManagerEnhancedAdapter9-x/mappings/population/Name of Mapping File<a href="mailto:Name of Mapping FileName of Mapping File<a href="mailto:Name of Map
+All out-of-the-box mapping files for Population can be found by navigating to Data Flow Management > Adapter Management > ServiceManagerEnhancedAdapter9.41 > ServiceManagerEnhancedAdapter9.41/mappings/population/<Name of Mapping File>.

 With the Visual Mapping tool, you can add a CI Type, CI attribute, or relationship to the integration for Population by following similar steps to those for data push.
 Additionally, you also need to add your population queries to a population job.
 Refer to the following steps for data push: